tokkonopapa/WordPress-IP-Geo-Block/_drafts/2016-05-03-call-for-testing-2.2.5b1.md

 Before this release, clean uninstallation of this plugin would remove settings, statistics and logs only for main site in multisite environment.
-Now you can remove all the data with "**Remove all settings at uninstallation**" checked at "**Plugin settings**" of main site, and just execute "**Delete**" from the plugin dashboard.
+Now you can remove those for all sites by just enabling "**Remove all settings at uninstallation**" at "**Plugin settings**" of main site, and execute "**Delete**" from the plugin dashboard.

 #### Improvement: Analyzing requested URI ####

-It's very important for this plugin to apply the proper filter to validate the malicious requests.
-So analyzing a requested URI depending on its type is the core process of IP Geo Block.
+It's very important for IP Geo Block to apply the proper filter to validate the malicious requests.
+So analyzing a requested URI depending on its type is the core process of this plugin.

-In the previous version 2.2.4, I tried to improve to perform well which result caused the [fatal error][FatalError] and broke the site.
+In the previous version 2.2.4, I tried to improve to perform this analysis well which result caused the [fatal error][FatalError] and broke the site.
 The main reason of this trouble was the lack of testing patterns of server configurations.

 In this release, I've tested the following patterns :